|Event Start Date||02/06/2020|

 - Lawyers and economists

-The standard price is £1200 + VAT and includes lunch but not accommodation.
+The standard price is £500 + VAT and you can book online.

-There is an early bird discount of £200 for delegates booking six weeks in advance.
-Also employees of non-UK governments do not have to pay VAT.
-Full details are on the booking form on the back page of the course brochure.
+Employees of non-UK governments do not have to pay VAT: full details are on the booking form on the back page of the course brochure.